AmazeeLabs/admin_language_helper/README.md

 ### /admin/config/regional/language/detection

 - Content language is customized
-- Interface and content language detection is configured in the same way
+- Interface and content language detection are configured in the same way
 - Interface language has "Account administration pages" method in the first place

 Example language detection configuration: